amerywu/ikodaSparse/README.md

 # ikodaSparse
 ikodaSparse maintains sparse data along with its meaningful text values.
-As an example, this allows natural language word frequency data to be processed in libsvm format while maintaining the words as column heads and categories as text values.
+As an example, this allows natural language word frequency data to be processed in libsvm format while maintaining the words as column heads and categories as text values. ikodaSparse is a Scala tool designed to run as part of a data pipeline on Spark.

+The main function of ikodaSparse is to manipulate large sparse data.
+It can
+1. Remove columns
+2. Reorder columns
+3. Remove rows by label/target
+4. Perform mathematical operations both row wise and column wise
+5. Merge labels/targets.
+6. Merge data schemas. (i.e., convert one data set to match the column and target numbers of another).

 Sparse data is loaded from three files.